 Canada Learning Code seeks to grow our Chapter Team

-We are currently looking for a bright, entrepreneurial, tech-savvy individual with overwhelming initiative to help us bring and lead our Teens Learning Code program to Vancouver
+We are currently looking for a bright, entrepreneurial, tech-savvy individual with overwhelming initiative to help us lead our Teens Learning Code program to Markham.
+This is a part-time volunteer position.
+Our Chapter Leads earn a stipend of program revenue.

 Empower Canadian teens to learn beginner-friendly technical skills, build your network of technical and tech-savvy people in your city, gain experience planning large and small workshops and events, and earn a bit of money supporting a charitable cause!